eclipse-mosaic/mosaic.website/content/tutorials/getting_started/_index.md

 ```

 This will execute the [Barnim](/tutorials/barnim_simulation_basics) scenario.
 During the simulation, vehicles drive along the
 road and exchange V2X messages between each other.
-With the `-v` parameter, a web visualization opens in your default browser.
+With the `-v` parameter, a 2D visualization opens in your default browser.
 The whole
 procedure should look like this:

 {{< figure src="../../docs/getting_started/images/mosaic-barnim.gif" title="Barnim scenario executed with Eclipse MOSAIC" numbered="true" >}}